DentonJC/virtual_screening/README.md

 Report complete, you can see it in the results folder <br />
 Results path: /tmp/2018-05-27_15:45:04_RF_['rdkit','morgan','mordred','maccs']70.395/ <br />
 Done <br />

-## Processing the experiment table  <a name="table"></a>
-  1. Fill in the table with experiments parameters (examples in /etc, False = empty cell), UTF-8
-  2. Run run.py with Python, seriously
-  3. Experiments will be performed one by one and fill in the columns with the results

 ## Citation <a name="citation"></a>
 - Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.